Maximus Inc.: COVID-19 Response

+Welfare and Safety Net

+National governments, state agencies, and local governments administer and deliver programs that address complex social challenges like poverty and health equity.
+Maximus supports agencies in this area, offering services such as welfare-to-work programs, including Ticket to Work, as well as support for the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), and Refugee Support Services.

 In 2012, the company launched its first welfare-to-work program in Canada and expanded its Australia operations with a five-year contract to help people with disabilities find employment.

-Maximus also provides services for child support programs.
+Maximus also provides child support enforcement and other child support services.
 In 2009, the company won a five-year contract to collect and enforce child-support collections in Shelby County, Tennessee.
 Maximus launched Project NOW (Negotiating Outstanding Warrants), an initiative that collected more than $35,000 to help nearly 100 parents in Shelby County get back on track after missing child support payments.

-IT Modernization

-The Maximus work with government agencies at the state, federal, and international level has evolved into more broad IT modernization work, focused on implementing emerging technologies and helping agencies transition to cloud-based platforms.
-This includes work with Securities and Exchange Commission (SEC) to modernize a filing and storage system that houses information on companies and work with the Internal Revenue Service (IRS) to improve the agency's technology infrastructure and support content in the cloud.